ShayMayer/Assembler/README.md

 Then the assmble checkes whether the files are valid, in a case any of the files isn't valid then the assembler prints and error messgae.

-Now the assembler checks whether the current instruction(not including the comment(the '#' char is the comment symbol)) consists of more than 80 chars, If so then it notifies the user.
+Now the assembler checks whether the current instruction consists of more than 80 chars, If so then it tells the user it's not allowed.

 If it's all fine then the file goes through a process which is called "first pass". during the first pass the assembler iterates through every single line of the file and validates it.